 Given what is known about minoxidil, a mechanistic overlap can be identified.
 Depending on the treatment parameters, LLLT modulates 5-α reductase expression.
 In other words, it converts testosterone into DHT.
-Additionally, it alters vascular endothelial growth factor gene expression as wells as matrix metalloproteinase.
+Additionally, it alters vascular endothelial growth factor gene expression as well as matrix metalloproteinase.
 These have significant roles in follicle growth.
 In turn, the group reported stimulation of hair growth on human dermal papillae cells.

 Notably, similar changes have also been reported with topical minoxidil use.
 Furthermore, Low-Level Laser Therapy has been demonstrated to modulate inflammatory processes and immunological responses.
 Additionally, a study conducted supported this assumption.
-Considering that inflammatory infiltrates are highly disruptive to hair follicle biology, the modulatory effects of LLLT on inflammation might have a significant role in treatment of AA.
+Considering that inflammatory infiltrates are highly disruptive to hair follicle biology, the modulatory effects of LLLT on inflammation might have a significant role in the treatment of AA.